President And Melania Trump Sacrificing Quality Time With Their Eight Grandchildren For White House Duties?

 In the same month, Melania visited children at Queen Fabiola Children’s Hospital in Brussels, Belgium.
 Melania also posted a photo of her with the children on social media, saying that she “enjoyed creating paper flowers with them & getting a tour.”

-While accompanying President Trump throughout the middle east and Europe this year, Melania also visited Hadassah Medical Center in Israel with Sarah Netanyahu.
+While accompanying President Trump throughout the Middle East and Europe this year, Melania also visited Hadassah Medical Center in Israel with Sarah Netanyahu.

 In addition to visiting multiple children’s hospital, Trump attended a forum about protecting children from cyber bullying while in Brussels at the invitation of Queen Mathilde of Belgium.